How do I get my cat to cuddle at night?

 • So, when your cat spends time on the bed, make sure you praise them and give them treats.

-• For my cat, Temptations cat treats work exceptionally well.
-He absolutely loves and will do anything to get some.
+• For our cat, cat treats work exceptionally well.
+He absolutely loves it and will do anything to get some.
 In fact, these treats really sped up the training process and got him to start cuddling quickly.

 Instead, let them walk away and try again with treats later.
 Eventually, they’ll understand what you’d like them to do.